S

 • About 20 minutes (more or less depending on your oven) into the second proof, preheat your oven to 350°F.

-• When buns are ready, place on the middle rack of your oven and bake for about 25 minutes or until buns are golden brown.
+• When buns are ready, brush the tops with 1-2 tbsp of milk.
+Then place on the middle rack of your oven and bake for about 25 minutes or until buns are golden brown.
 A thermometer inserted into the bread should read 190°F.

 • Remove the bread from the pan to a wire cooling rack within 5-10 minutes.
 Let bread cool at least 30 min before eating.
 Store in an airtight container and best enjoyed within 24 hours but will keep for 3-4 days.
 Enjoy!